About

 Skills and Interests

-Statistical Methods: Bayesian inference, causal inference, regression, GLMs, survival analysis, NLP, machine learning.
+Statistical Methods: Bayesian inference, causal inference, nonparametrics, regression, survival analysis, NLP, machine learning.

-Mathematics: Real analysis, topology (knot theory), numerical methods, probability, linear algebra.
+Mathematics: Real analysis, numerical methods, probability, linear algebra, geometry.

-Programming: Python, R, Bash, LaTeX, MATLAB, Java, Linux/CLI.
+Programming: Python, R, Bash, LaTeX, MATLAB, Linux/CLI, Java.

 Tools: PyTorch, Scikit-Learn, Git, Sphinx, Tableau, Plotly, ggplot2.

-Research Areas: Biostatistics, neuroimaging, protein folding, statistical computing, medical diagnostics, public health.
+Research Areas: Biostatistics, Bayesian inference, nonparametrics, statistical computing, decision-making, epidemiology, and public health.

-Outside research, I enjoy public speaking, reading philosophy, running, meditation, and guitar.
+Outside research, I enjoy public speaking, reading philosophy and classical literature, running, meditation, and guitar.

 Scholarships & Awards